 - adapting to climate change in urban areas

-The Goethe Institute in Bangladesh, which celebrated its 50th anniversary in October 2011, is the first stop for all those in the country who are interested in the German language and German culture.
-Every year, more than 1,000 Bangladeshis attend its language courses.
+The Goethe Institute (GI) in Bangladesh is the first stop for all those in the country who are interested in the German language and German culture.
+The GI branch in Dhaka was opened back in 1961, before Bangladesh gained independence.
+In recent years, the number of Bangladeshis attending its language courses has steadily increased and now stands at nearly 2,000 per year.
 The Goethe Institute’s library offers information on German literature, history and politics.
-The rooftop café, along with the auditorium, is a meeting place and forum for young intellectuals, artists and representatives of civil society.
+The rooftop café and the auditorium are meeting places and forums for young intellectuals, artists and representatives of civil society.
 The events organised by the Goethe Institute range from exhibitions to musical and literary offerings to film festivals and DJ appearances.
-Since January 2009, Bangladeshi teachers have been trained as German teachers under Germany’s Schools: Partners for the Future initiative (PASCH).
-German instruction has been introduced at the five PASCH schools in Bangladesh, in some cases as an extra-curricular subject, and the first students have now had their proficiency in German certified.
-German broadcaster Deutsche Welle is highly regarded as a dependable information medium offering attractive programmes from and about Germany.

-To promote academic exchange between Germany and Bangladesh, every year the German Academic Exchange Service (DAAD) and the Alexander von Humboldt Foundation award numerous scholarships to Bangladeshi students and young scientists and academics.
-Information on studying in Germany is available from the DAAD Information Point, which offers advice to prospective students, as well as from the DAAD coordinators at Bangladesh’s universities.
-The first DAAD academic teacher in Bangladesh commenced work at the long-established Dhaka University at the beginning of October 2013.
-While her teaching will initially focus on German as a foreign language, she will be establishing German and German Studies as a subject – and prospectively as a degree programme.
-Many Bangladeshi scientists, academics and students have already received part of their training in Germany and more than 400 of them are members of alumni associations and users of the Alumniportal Deutschland network.
+To promote academic exchange between Germany and Bangladesh, every year the German Academic Exchange Service (DAAD), the Alexander von Humboldt Foundation and other organisations award numerous scholarships to Bangladeshi students and young scientists and academics.
+The DAAD Information Point provides advice on scholarships and studying in Germany.
+Many Bangladeshi scientists, academics and students have already received part of their training in Germany and more than 200 of them are members of alumni associations and users of the Alumniportal Deutschland network.